darktable-org/dtdocs/content/guides-tutorials/batch-editing.md

 Next, proceed with the [_filmic rgb_](../module-reference/processing-modules/filmic-rgb.md#scene) white and black relative exposures, as well as the contrast setting.
 Finish with the secondary color-grading.

 When this is done, you can measure the brightness and chromaticity of a control sample, preferably located on a non-moving surface that is consistently lit across your series (and appearing in all the frames).
-These measurements are taken using the [_spot exposure mapping_](../module-reference/processing-modules/exposure.md#spot-exposure-mapping) and [_color calibration spot mapping_](../module-reference/processing-modules/color-calibration.md#spot-color-mapping) tools.
+These measurements are taken using the [_area exposure mapping_](../module-reference/processing-modules/exposure.md#area-exposure-mapping) and [_color calibration area mapping_](../module-reference/processing-modules/color-calibration.md#area-color-mapping) tools.
 They will be memorized and will serve as a target for individual images as needed.

 ### propagating the look